MBH999/terramate-bootstrap/readme.md

 # terramate-bootstrap

-Terramate-bootstrap is a basic GoLang tool to expediate stack creation & tagging.
+terramate-bootstrap is a GoLang based CLI tool designed to create terramate projects and stacks.

-This tool aims to speed up the process of creating stack structures.

-Run `terramate-bootstrap -h` to get a list of all commands available.
+It allows users to define their project structure and assign tags automatically to defined stacks.

 ## Installation